Sanket0894/-C-Users-sanke-Downloads-California_housing.ipynb-/README.md

 - Exploring the distribution of housing features
 - Visualizing relationships between median income and house values
 - Categorizing house sizes based on total bedrooms
-- Analyzing the distribution of houses based on their proximity to the ocean
+- Analyzing the distribution of houses based on their proximity to the ocean.
+### Contributing
+I welcome contributions or any suggestions to enhance the project.
+Here's how you can contribute:

+- Fork the repository.
+ Create a new branch for your feature: git checkout -b feature-name
+- Commit your changes: git commit -m 'Add some feature'
+- Push to the branch: git push origin feature-name
+- Create a pull request.